ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 ## Loading content with all attributes

-In this example `<div>` elements (`<div>...</div>`) loaded into the editor content will preserve their attributes.
+In this example the `<div>` elements (`<div>...</div>`) loaded into the editor content will preserve their attributes.
 All the DOM attributes will be stored in the editor model as corresponding attributes.

 {@snippet framework/extending-content-allow-div-attributes}